TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/_index.md

 ---

-This section is where the user documentation for TIBCO LABS™ Project GraphBuilder - all the information you need to understand this project.
+This section contains all the user documentation that is needed to understand TIBCO LABS™ Project GraphBuilder